swcstudio/katalyst/CONTRIBUTING.md

-# Contributing to Katalyst React 19 Framework
+# Contributing to Katalyst-React Framework

 Thank you for your interest in contributing to Katalyst!
 This document provides guidelines and information for contributors.